rril/xsibackup/README.md

 	All: backup -all- VMS.
 	Running: backup only running virtual machines.

+--backup-prog

+	Defaults to Rsync for TCP/IP backups and to vmkfstools for datastore backups, unless explicitly set to "rsync".
+In this case local copies will be done by means of rsync.

 --backup-vms

 	List of virtual machines to backup as a comma separated list, i.e: